How Long Should Kids Brush Their Teeth?

 Why Most Kids Don’t Brush Long Enough

 Even kids who brush every day often fall short of the two-minute goal.
-That’s not because they’re being careless—it’s because brushing well is developmentally hard.
+That’s not because they’re being careless — brushing well is developmentally hard.

 - Limited sense of time (30 seconds can feel like “forever”)